Colex317/Project-4-Group-7_Diabetes_Prediction/README.md

 - BMI (Body Mass Index) - is a measure of body fat based on weight and height.
 Higher BMI values are linked to a higher risk of diabetes.
 The range of BMI in the dataset is from 10.16 to 71.55.

-- HbA1c (Hemoglobin A1c) level - is a measure of a person's average blood sugar level over the past 2-3 months.
+- HbA1c (Hemoglobin A1c or Glycated hemoglobin) level - is a measure of a person's average blood sugar level over the past 2-3 months.
 Higher levels indicate a greater risk of developing diabetes.

 - Blood glucose level - is a measure of a person's average blood sugar level over the past 2-3 months.
 Higher levels indicate a greater risk of developing diabetes.